ecthelionvi/NeoColumn.nvim/README.md

 ## ✨ Features

-- Display a focused ColorColumn/s at the desired position
+- Display focused ColorColumn/s at the desired position
 - Set custom ColorColumn value/s for specific filetypes
 - Exclude specified filetypes from the ColorColumn
 - Toggle NeoColumn on and off